-The Burnaby Association for Community Inclusion (BACI) was created in 1956, when parents of children with disabilities in Burnaby gathered to advocate for the rights of their sons and daughters.
+The Burnaby Association for Community Inclusion (BACI) was created in 1956, when parents gathered in Burnaby to advocate for the rights of their children with disabilities.
 We have grown into a non-profit organization that provides innovative services to over 1,000 children, youth and adults with developmental disabilities and their families in Metro Vancouver.

 We provide a wide range of training, development, social, recreational and employment opportunities.
 Throughout BACI, and through our collaborations with local businesses, we support the economic inclusion of people with disabilities.

 BACI continues to seek opportunities to increase social awareness and effect change in the way people with disabilities are viewed in our society.